-- LO1.
-To introduce Open Source methodologies. - LO2.
-To make the students to gain experience using open source tools, languages and frameworks to prepare for careers in software development. - LO3.
-To understand common open source licenses and the impact of choosing a license. - LO4.
-To understand concepts, strategies, and methodologies related to open source software development. - LO5.
-To be familiar with open source software products and development tools currently available on the market.
+LO1 To introduce Open Source methodologies.
+LO2 To make the students to gain experience using open source tools, languages and frameworks to prepare for careers in software development. languages and name to propare for saisons in communications.
+LO3 To understand common open source licenses and the impact of choosing a license.
+LO4 To be familiar with open source software products and development tools currently available on the market.